michelangelorossi/michelangelorossi.github.io/_pages/publications.md

 -----

 * <a href="https://www.hbs.edu/ris/Publication%20Files/23-012_f4fa5a45-f77f-4f81-b7cb-3b664847e418.pdf">"Scapegoating and Discrimination in Times of Crisis: Evidence from Airbnb"</a> with Michael Luca and Elizaveta Pronkina, 2022 (Current Draft)
-  * Revise & Resubmit, Marketing Science
+  * Accepted for publication, Marketing Science
   * <a href="https://www.nber.org/papers/w30344">"NBER Working Paper No. 30344, 2022"</a>
   * Media coverage: <a href="https://www.marketwatch.com/amp/story/scapegoating-minority-groups-can-shape-markets-asian-american-airbnb-hosts-saw-a-marked-decline-in-bookings-during-the-pandemic-11660576384">"MarketWatch"</a>